pj1301/node-server/README.md

 To run the server in production, use `npm start`.

-To run jest tests, use `npm test` for all tests, `npm run test:api` for api tests only or `npm run test:unit` for unit tests only.
+To run jest tests, use `npm test` for all tests, `npm run test:api` for api tests only or `npm run test:unit` for unit tests only. `npm run test:summary` will deactivate the logger, returning a simple report with memory heap information.

 ### Environment